Bookmark Printing For Business – How To Build Name Recognition

 - Make your bookmark memorable with bright, crisp colours and perhaps a quirky message or graphic about your business

-- Writers and authors can use bookmarks as promotion tools and giveaways to advertise their latest books or build up interest and anticipation for its release date.
+- Writers and authors can use bookmarks as promotion tools and giveaways to advertise their latest books or build up interest and anticipation for their release date.

 - Librarians, tutors and teachers can have special bookmarks printed as motivational tools for students, or they can be used as prizes for achievement.